EU warns Poland faces loss of 75 billion euros over courts | Politics

 EU warns Poland faces loss of 75 billion euros over courts

 Since joining the EU in 2004, Poland has been the top beneficiary of the bloc's aid.
-But in recent years, more nationalistic, eurosceptic and anti-German rhetoric from the PiS has increasingly put Warsaw on a collision course with the European Union.
+But in recent years, more nationalistic, eurosceptic and anti-German rhetoric from the PiS has increasingly put Warsaw on a collision course with Brussels.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)